czhangy/DARSPlusPlus/README.md

 #### To Do:

+- [ ] Implement topological sort for recommended courses
+- [ ] Responsiveness changes
+- [ ] Create loading screens for better UX
+- [ ] Fix scroll behavior
+- [ ] Implement a hash code system to allow users to save their progress
 - [ ] Collect further data to enable users to access all HSSEAS majors
-- [ ] Implement a hash code system to allow users to save their progress